PaulSchweizer/flowpipe/contributing.md

 - Single quotes for strings in the code, double quotes for docstrings
 - For docstrings please use the [google style](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings)

-## Release to PyPi
+## Release to PyPi (Collaborators only)

 Currently there is no specific release policy enacted, so please state in your Pull Request whether you'd need a new PyPi release after the merge and we will release it.

 To perform a release as a collaborator, follow this recipe:
-1. On the master branch, update the version number in `setup.py`.
-Commit and push that change.
+1. On the master branch, update the version number in `setup.py` and `docs\conf.py`.
+2. Commit and push that change.
-2. On the github page, navigate to "relases" and draft a new release.
+3. On the github page, navigate to "Releases" and "Draft a new release".
-3. Enter the required info for a new release. _Make sure the version number you give here is the same as in setup.py!_
+4. Enter the required info for a new release. _Make sure the version number you give here is the same as in setup.py!_
-4. Click "Publish release", and the CI pipeline will automatically build a new release and push it to PYPI.
+5. Click "Publish release", and the CI pipeline will automatically build a new release and push it to PyPi.

 # Next Steps: Become a Collaborator on github